- How to file a homeowners insurance claim

 How to file a homeowners insurance claim

-How you file your home insurance claim depends on your insurance company's procedures.
+How you file your home insurance claim depends on your insurance company's procedures, but the initial steps are usually straightforward.
 Most insurance companies offer several options:

 When you file your claim, you should be prepared to provide: